vpp-dev/vpp-release-notes/README.md

 @page release_notes_2506 Release notes for VPP 25.06

-More than 241 commits since the previous release, including 87 fixes.
+More than 245 commits since the previous release, including 88 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.06 release, generated as on Tue May 13 02:49:22 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.06 release, generated as on Wed May 14 02:47:49 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER